 A typical freight car attached to a locomotive weighs 130 tons when fully loaded.
 Such a locomotive may also be pulling well over 100 cars, totaling 13,000 tons of pull weight (not counting the weight of the locomotive itself).
 Now, moving one ton along the track requires about eight pounds of forward force.
 That means our locomotive would require 104,000 pounds of force to move our load.
-Building momentum in this situation feels curiously similar to starting big work projects.
+It seems to require about that much force to build momentum on my work projects.

 Slack action is the solution to this problem.
 Slack is the amount of free movement between cars.
 The slack allows the locomotive to get started by pulling just the front-most car.
 Then, as more slack is taken up, it picks up the weight of the second car, building momentum one step at a time.
 The process continues for each car in succession, using a fraction of the energy that would have been required.